 In 2010, Historica Canada (formerly The Historica-Dominion Institute) announced the expansion of the program into arts, making the competition available to a new audience of Indigenous youth – those who are not writers, but instead express themselves through painting, drawing and photography.
 We believe that the expanded program gives start to the next generation of both great Indigenous authors and artists.
 Indigenous Arts & Stories has earned large scale support from the Indigenous arts and literary community, including those that comprise the patrons and advisory committee.
 More than 3,000 emerging Indigenous writers and artists from every province and territory in Canada have participated in the contest since 2005.

 The program is organized by Historica Canada, the largest independent organization devoted to enhancing awareness of Canadian history and citizenship.
 For more information, visit HistoricaCanada.ca.

-We would like to thank the ongoing support of our sponsors: Aboriginal Affairs and Northern Development Canada, TD Bank Group, Canada’s History magazine and Aboriginal Link.
+We would like to thank the ongoing support of our sponsors: Indigenous Services Canada, TD Bank Group, and Canada’s History magazine and Olthuis Kleer Townshend LLP.